Jeroenbb94/ALReactiveCocoaExtension/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+The pod includes extensions for `RACSignal` and adds replacements for the `RAC` and `RACObserve` macros we're used to in Objective-C.

 ## Requirements
+This pod requires `ReactiveCocoa 4.0.0 and up`

 ## Installation